ArchiDog1998/RotationSolver/docs/README.md

 Thank you for joining the circle of rotation developers who have a role called `xxx dev` in [Discord](https://discord.gg/4fECHunam9).

-Actually, all the rotations should be developed by the players who have a certain understanding of the job, not me who doesn't.
-I would like you to share your own rotation with the public!
+All the rotations should be developed by the players who have a certain understanding of the job, not me who doesn't.
+I would like you to share your rotation with the public!

 I'll make it easier and easier to develop a custom rotation.